-Students at King's have access to personal coaching and tutoring through Dalhousie's Studying for Success Program Centre.
+Students at King's have access to personal coaching and tutoring through Dalhousie's Bissett Student Success Centre.
 Students can meet with a Study Skills Coach by appointment or during scheduled drop-in times.
 The coaches are Masters and PhD students who bring expertise in a wide range of subject areas.
 Coaching is free, confidential, and will be tailored to individual student needs.
 It can also include help in understanding course materials and assist in enhancing skills, study habits and time management.
-For more information, please visit: www.dal.ca/campus_life/academic-support/study-skills-and-tutoring.
+For more information, please visit: www.dal.ca/cam-pus\life/academic-support/study-skills-and-tutoring.html.